By Christopher Tack | Clinical Specialist Physiotherapist

 It seems that high protein intakes are not actually damaging in healthy individuals, but those with underlying renal issues should be more cautious when consuming more protein than usual guidelines (12,17).

 Myth #4 | Protein will weaken my bones

-This hypothesis stems from early studies which show that the acidity of an individual’s urine is greater when consuming a diet high in protein.
+This hypothesis stems from early studies that show that the acidity of an individual’s urine is greater when consuming a diet high in protein.
 It is suggested that calcium is drawn from the bones to buffer the acid load (2).

 There are also arguments that the literature from which the original theory was devised is plagued with flaws (including small sample sizes and other methodological errors) and that inappropriately high doses of purified protein were used which go beyond what would be consumed via supplements (19).

-The final nail in this proverbial coffin is that data also now suggests that elderly individuals at risk of bone density issues and osteoporosis should actually aim to consume more protein than the current recommended daily allowance of protein (>0.8g/ kg/ day) to optimise their bone mass (20).
+Data also now suggests that elderly individuals at risk of bone density issues and osteoporosis should actually aim to consume more protein than the current recommended daily allowance of protein (>0.8g/ kg/ day) to optimise their bone mass (20).

 Myth #5 | Protein-induced ketosis will kill me?

 This is a rather dramatic statement.
 However, there are schools of thought suggesting that diets high in protein that are simultaneously low in carbohydrates, can predispose individuals to metabolic ketosis.

 Metabolic ketosis is a physical state where carbohydrate stores are limited, and the body becomes more dependent upon ketone bodies in the blood (acetoacetate, beta-hydroxybutyrate, and acetone) for the primary source of energy.
 In fact, the Ketogenic Diet was originally developed to treat epilepsy (21).